A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

-Introduced in the seminal paper of \cite{Propp:Wilson:1996}, perfect sampling, namely the ability to use MCMC methods to produce an exact (or perfect) simulation from the target, maintains a unique place in the history of MCMC methods.
-Although this exciting discovery led to an outburst of papers, in particular in the large body of work of M\o ller and coauthors, including the book by \cite{Moeller:Waagepetersen:2003}, as well as many reviews and introductory materials, like \cite{Casella:Lavine:Robert:2001}, \cite{Fismen:1998}, and \cite{Dimakos:2001}, the excitement quickly dried out.
-The major reason for this ephemeral lifespan is that the construction of perfect samplers is most often close to impossible or impractical, despite some advances in the implementation \citep{fill:1998a,fill:1998b}.
+Introduced in the seminal paper of Propp and Wilson (\citeyear{ProppWilson1996}), perfect sampling, namely, the ability to use MCMC methods to produce an exact (or perfect) simulation from the target, maintains a unique place in the history of MCMC methods.
+Although this exciting discovery led to an outburst of papers, in particular, in the large body of work of M\o ller and coauthors, including the book by M{{\o}}ller and Waagepetersen (\citeyear{MoellerWaagepetersen2003}), as well as many reviews and introductory materials, like Casella, Lavine and Robert (\citeyear{CasellaLavineRobert2001}), Fismen (\citeyear{Fismen1998}) and Dimakos (\citeyear{Dimakos2001}), the excitement quickly dried out.
+The major reason for this ephemeral lifespan is that the construction of perfect samplers is most often close to impossible or impractical, despite some advances in the implementation (Fill, \citeyear{fill1998a}, \citeyear{fill1998b}).

 There is, however, ongoing activity in the area of point processes and stochastic geometry, much from the work of M\o ller and Kendall.
-In particular, \cite{Kendall:Moeller:2000} developed an alternative to the {\it Coupling From The Past} (CFTP) algorithm of \cite{Propp:Wilson:1996}, called {\em horizontal CFTP}, which mainly applies to point processes and is based on continuous time birth-and-death processes.
-See also \cite{Fernandez:Ferrari:Garcia:1999} for another horizontal CFTP algorithm for point processes. \cite{Berthelsen:Moeller:2003} exhibited a use of these algorithms for nonparametric Bayesian inference on point processes.
+In particular, Kendall and M{\o}ller (\citeyear{KendallMoeller2000}) developed an alternative to the \textit{Coupling From The Past} (CFPT) algorithm of Propp and Wilson (\citeyear{ProppWilson1996}), called \textit{horizontal CFTP}, which mainly applies to point processes and is based on continuous time birth-and-death processes.
+See also Fern{\'a}ndez, Ferrari and Garcia (\citeyear{FernandezFerrariGarcia1999}) for another horizontal CFTP algorithm for point processes.
+Berthelsen and M{{\o}}ller (\citeyear{BerthelsenMoeller2003}) exhibited a use of these algorithms for nonparametric Bayesian inference on point processes.

-\subsection{Reversible jump and variable dimensions}
+\subsection{Reversible Jump and Variable Dimensions}